fahadahammed/fahadahammed/README.md

 Hello There..👋
 I am **Fahad Ahammed**, a **DevOps Engineer** based in **Dhaka, Bangladesh**.
-My current workplace is www.bongobd.com located in Dhaka which is an OTT platform.On my free time I try to explore new technology, solve problems, try to conotribute to open source and mostly I learn and build things and share them for others.
+On my free time I try to explore new technology, solve problems, try to conotribute to open source and mostly I learn and build things and share them for others.

 I am available for consulting about